vladdoster/reddit-bulk-dl/README.md

 - Copy the *config.json* file inside the Bulk Downloader for Reddit folder and paste it **next to** the file that you run the program.

 ### How can I change my credentials?
-- All of the user data is held in **config.json** file which is in a folder named "Bulk Downloader for Reddit" in your **Home** directory.
+- All of the user data is held in **config.json** file which is in a folder named "Bulk Downloader for Reddit" in your **Home** dir.
 You can edit them, there.

-  Also if you already have a config.json file, you can paste it **next to** the script and override the one on your Home directory.
+  Also if you already have a config.json file, you can paste it **next to** the script and override the one on your Home dir.

 ### What do the dots resemble when getting posts?
 - Each dot means that 100 posts are scanned.